Keyfactor/keyfactorcommunity/deployment-examples/kubernetes/cert-manager/README.md

 # Issuing certificates to Kubernetes services using an external EJBCA EE

+***This integration is no longer maintaind and available for reference only.
+The cert-manager EJBCA integration is now accomplished using the [Keyfactor EJBCA Issuer for cert-manager](https://github.com/Keyfactor/ejbca-cert-manager-issuer) and integrates with the community and enterprise versions of EJBCA.***

+## Background

 This is a simplified example of how to setup an EJBCA EE installation to issue certificates to services running in <https://microk8s.io/>
 Kubernetes using the ACME protocol specified described in <https://tools.ietf.org/html/rfc8555>.